Naltox/airship/README.md

 }
 ```

 So, it's pretty simple, we just created a class that extends from base request class and have `from` and `to` properties.
-The only interesting thing is using of `@json()` decorator,  it's used to have the ability to serialize and deserialize our model.
+The only interesting thing is using of `@serializable()` decorator,  it's used to have the ability to serialize and deserialize our model.
+And we also setting query path using `@queryPath` decorator, that string will be used for URL in HTTP & for methods names in SDK